sheema-shamil/code-challenge-superheroes/README.md

 ## About The Project

 An API for tracking heroes and their superpowers.The Superhero Tracker API is a Rails-based API that allows you to track superheroes and their superpowers.
 It includes three main resources: Hero, Power, and HeroPower.
-The API provides endpoints for managing these resources, including routes for creating, reading, updating, and deleting data.